ARMmbed/mbed-os-5-docs/docs/tools/offline/mbed-studio.md

 #### Running the project

-This section covers the necessary steps of building and running the project, so the program deploys and runs a connected board.
+This section covers the necessary steps of building and running the project on a connected board.
 Mbed Studio must recognize the board for the instructions in the Run section to work.

 ##### Build